I can't publish my most intense and wild sex tips online, so I send them in my private and discreet email newsletter. You can find out more here.

 One concern that many women share is whether their partners will still find them attractive and want to be intimate with them.
 The answer to both questions is a resounding “YES!”.
 Single or widowed women sometimes wonder if new partners will desire them despite their changing bodies.
 Good news is that not only should your partner still want you, the changes you’re experiencing may be things he likes even more!

 If you want to give your man back-arching, toe-curling, screaming orgasms that will keep him sexually addicted to you, then you'll find them in my private and discreet newsletter.
 You'll also learn the 5 dangerous & "dumb" sex mistakes that turn him off and how to avoid them.
 Get it here.

 Remember that attraction to a person isn’t just about what’s on the outside.
 But if you’re looking for a way to feel more confident, picking out a piece of sexy lingerie might do the trick.
 Learn how to pick the perfect lingerie for your body in this post.

 Desire for Sex After Menopause

-While both men and women experience a drop in sex drive throughout the course of their lives, women are 2-3 times as likely to experience this decrease in sex drive than men .
+While both men and women experience a drop in sex drive throughout the course of their lives, women are two to three times as likely to experience this decrease in sex drive than men .
 Of course, some women do feel a boost to their sex drives thanks to the freedom provided by kids leaving home and/or retirement.
 But dealing with the mood swings and hot or cold flashes that can accompany menopause doesn’t put anyone in the mood!